 That saying, “Never cook with a wine you wouldn’t drink” doesn’t mean much to me because wine I won’t drink is exactly what I cook with.
 A disappointing bottle of red means Coq au Vin (or red wine cake!) the next day, and it always tastes better than the wine.

-In the September issue of Food and Wine, Kristin Donnelly does a great job addressing the subject and says that the old never cook with wine you won’t drink “mantra” arose back when people used cooking wine, the salty, acrid “plonk” they keep near the vinegar.
+In the September issue of Food and Wine, Kristin Donnelly does a great job addressing the subject and says that the old never cook with wine you won’t drink “mantra” arose back when people used cooking wine, the salty, acrid “plonk” they kept near the vinegar.
 She points out how you obviously wouldn’t want to use a corked or spoiled wine in cooking, but a wine that is merely disappointing, might be a great choice.

-Such was the case with last night’s cake – a Food and Wine recipe inspired by Ann Willan.
+Such was the case with last night’s red wine cake — a Food and Wine recipe inspired by Ann Willan.
 I’d splurged on what the wine guy told me was an excellent Pinot Noir from a small vineyard in Carneros, my favorite Pinot Noir region.
 After spending twice what I usually would, I was very disappointed.
 The wine barely tasted like Pinot Noir and I could think of a lot of cheaper wines that were much better.

 In the past, I would have called up the old saying “Life is too short to drink bad wine” and thrown the wine out, feeling guilty all the while.
 But these days, I bake with it.
 And knowing I can do that makes me less apprehensive about trying new wines.